Department of Health and Human Services

 For the foregoing reasons, I uphold the February 16, 2017 effective date of Petitioner’s reactivated billing privileges.

 Leslie C. Rogall Administrative Law Judge

-- 3. CMS argues that summary disposition is appropriate.
+- back to note 2 3.
+CMS argues that summary disposition is appropriate.
 It is unnecessary in this instance to address the issue of summary disposition, as neither party has requested an in person hearing.

 - back to note 3 4.
 The DAB explained: “Moreover, neither [42 C.F.R. §] 424.545(b) nor any other regulation provides appeal rights from the contractor’s deactivation determination or any rebuttal determination.”
 Willie Goffney, DAB No. 2763 at 5; see also Arkady B. Stern, M.D.,DAB No. 2417 at 3 n.4 (2011) (Petitioner argues on appeal that deactivation was improper, but the DAB “does not have the authority to review” deactivation under circumstances of this case, citing42 C.F.R. §§ 424.545(b) and 498.3(b)); Andrew J. Elliott, M.D.,DAB No. 2334 at 4 n.4 (2010) (DAB “does not have authority to review” a deactivation).
 Therefore, I may not disturb Petitioner’s deactivation.